fitzee/appmeshdemo/README.md

  * `cdk docs`        open CDK documentation

 # Note
-The demo is a conversion of one that used multiple CloudFormation templates and bash scripts
+The demo is a conversion of one that used multiple CloudFormation templates and bash scripts.
+This "port" if you could call it that evolved fairly organically.
+I'll look at re-structuring everything in the not too distant future.

 Enjoy!